-I’ve done several posts on writer’s conferences (some are here), and I know that the big NY SCBWI is coming up.
+I’ve done several posts on writing conferences (some are here).
+If you’re wondering what to bring to a writers conference, the answers may surprise you.
 What I want to hammer home to writers about to go to their first or their hundredth writer’s conference is that it’s all about what you make out of it, much like writing-related programs and work experience.
 Many people go to conferences in the wrong mindset, and it can impact their experience in a bad way.

 For example, they put a lot of emphasis on their pitch session, thinking that whether or not they get a request will mean the conference either was or wasn’t worth the money, respectively.
 Or they enter a conference-sponsored contest and hang all of their hopes on winning.
 Or they expect to corner a visiting agent or editor and sell them on the book.
+In their search for what to bring to a writers conference, they print off ten copies of their 300-page novel.
 It’s very rare that these American Idol moments happen at conferences, and expecting them is setting yourself up to have a bad time should the stars not align.

 This means chatting with your tablemates at lunch about things other than you project (though you can definitely discuss it).
 Maybe you’ll find a critique partner or learn about another genre.
 This means introducing yourself to visiting authors, agents, and editors without immediately launching into your pitch.
-(Most of my most successful conference matches have come from writers who chatted me up about something random, had a good sense of humor, and were very casual-yet-professional about getting a card and following up with business later.)
+(Most of my most successful writing conferences have yielded writers who chatted me up about something random, had a good sense of humor, and were very casual-yet-professional about getting a card and following up with business later.)
 This means using your pitch session as a fun practice exercise in distilling your ideas instead of The End All And Be All Once-in-a-Lifetime Opportunity you might think it is.
+What to bring to a writers conference?
+A sense of humor and a casual vibe.